benvonh/.snowflake/README.md

 Usage
 ---
 Aliases are created for installing the Nix flake.
-The hostname and username are automatically used.
+The host name and user name are automatically used.
 ```sh
 # NixOS configuration
 nrs # sudo nixos-rebuild switch --flake ~/.flake